j801h/j801h.github.io/_projects/system-study.md

 ### Results:
 Through close collaboration with the senior process engineer and meticulous data analysis, we successfully identified bottlenecks in the production process and proposed a solution that optimized the system.
 This experience enhanced my understanding of process engineering, data analysis, and effective problem-solving.

+__Project Outcomes:__

+- __Comprehensive data collection and analysis__: Because this process had served as the company's proof-of-concept pilot plant, the process lacked the high degree of automation common to more mature facilities.
+This necessitated the manual collection from analog sensor outputs (think strip chart-recorders).
+- __Identification of bottlenecks and inefficiencies__: by comparing the examined process unit throughputs to their respective designed theoretical throughput values, we determined that the primary shell-and-tube heat exchanger used for product pasteurization had become a significant bottleneck to process throughput.
+- __Proposed solution and its benefits__: our primary proposal involved the implementation of a new, lower-footprint plate-and-frame heat exchanger, controlled via upstream flowrates and temperature data (using new sensors) on a PID control loop.
+While P&F exchangers do generally exhibit greater head-loss than their S&T counterparts, the available footprint for the design was smaller than necessary for a comparable S&T exchanger to accommodate the increased throughput our client was seeking.
+Further, the implementation of the temperature-controlled pasteurization loop would prevent the burn-on issue, and ultimately decrease long-term pressure drop build-up and the need for frequent maintenance.
+- __Client acceptance and implementation__: our client ultimately accepted our primary recommendations and implemented our design with the help of their usual construction partner.

+This project honed my skills in system analysis and process improvement design, demonstrating my aptitude for addressing complex production system challenges.
+The experience I gained in identifying inefficiencies and implementing eco-friendly solutions is directly applicable to sustainable industries.
+Moving forward, I am eager to leverage my process engineering background and problem-solving skills to foster environmentally friendly processes and promote sustainability across a diverse range of industries.

 If this description reminds you of a role that you are trying to fill, please do not hesitate to [reach out](/contact).
 I enjoy system studies and would love to contribute to yours!
 Also, please take a moment to review my [other recent work](/portfolio).